Reezonate/EasyOffset/README.md

 - Config-breaking: Drastically changes your config.
 Save the preset to have a backup
 ```

 Automatic calculation of the `Direction vector` based on your movement.
-Great for getting initial values for a new grip, requires manual tweaking in `Direction Only` mode afterward.
+Great for getting initial values for a new grip, requires manual tweaking in `Rotation` mode afterward.
 Affects only rotation, doesn't change the position values

 - Select `Rotation Auto` in the `Adjustment Mode` list